 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-romantic suspense that was published by Pocket Star on August 30, 2011 and has 401 pages.
+romantic suspense in Paperback edition that was published by Pocket Star on August 30, 2011 and has 401 pages.

 Explore it on Goodreads or Amazon.